Car Won’t Start And No Noise At All? Here’s The Fix

 When you find all three components in your car’s starting system function well, you’ll know that the actual problem lies somewhere in the circuitry.

 Start by checking the fuses.
-Cars use standardized translucent plastic fuses so you can see if they’ve blown.
+Cars use standardized transparent plastic fuses so you can see if they’ve blown.
 Alternatively, use a multimeter to check them all.

 Any blown fuses can be replaced.
 However, something underlying caused that fuse to blow to protect the circuit.
-The problem is likely still there.
+The issue is likely still present.

 Connectors and terminals can get dirty or move with time and impact.
 Check and clean everything you can find on the battery, starter, and ignition switch.
 Make sure to disconnect the battery first.